 2.2.EXPERIMENTAL DESIGN

-A total of 36 healthy weaned Assam Hill kids (18 male and 18 female) of similar body weight were taken from the farm flock of GRS,Burnihatandwereutilisedfortheexperiment.
+A total of 36 healthy weaned Assam Hill kids (18 male and 18 female) of similar body weight were taken from the farm flock of GRS, Burnihat and were utilized for the experiment.
 The kids were divided randomly into three equal groups with 12 kids each (6 male and 6 female) and constituted the three experimental groups, viz.
 Group- I (control group-C0), Group-II (treatment group-T1) and Group-III (treatment group-T2).
 The kids of all the three groups were raised on similar feeding regimes under semi-intensive management system while the two treatment groups were fed polyherbal feed supplementdailyattherateof1g/kgBody weight (bwt) and 2 g/kg bwt. respectively T1 and T2 (Table 1).
 The polyherbal supplement wasconstitutedofShatavariroot(Asparagus racemosus),Fenugreekseed(Trigonella foenum- graecum) and Ajwain seed (Trachyspernum ammi) powder mixed at 1:1:1 ratio (Figure 1).

 TABLE1:EXPERIMENTAL GROUPS AND FEEDING SCHEDULE